tadashi0713/circleci-runner-ec2-mac-terraform/README.md

 | M1 EC2 Mac(`mac2.metal`)  | 12CPU | 16GB |

 <img src="./docs/compare.png" width="500px">
-Comparison of build speed of Simple iOS UnitTest(Clean build)

 * You can customize AMI to install other softwares needed for mobile development(Flutter SDK, etc.)
 * You can customize storage of EC2 Mac instances(AWS EBS)